Tise - Tibetan Input Utility

 What is Tise?

-Tise (pronounced 'tee-say') is a Tibetan input utility for WinXP.
-EWTS transliteration is used for typing Tibetan.
-Tise intercepts user input and converts EWTS sequences into proper codes for Tibetan text to be displayed using a Unicode Opentype Tibetan font.
+Tise (pronounced 'tee-say') is a Tibetan input utility for Windows XP, Vista, 7, 8, and 10.
+EWTS transliteration (PDF, 208 KB) is used for typing Tibetan.
+Tise intercepts user input and converts EWTS sequences into proper codes for Tibetan text to be displayed using any Unicode Opentype Tibetan font.
 Previous versions of Tise worked with 8-bit LTibetan font.
 Current version uses Unicode.

 Tise is developed in line with the aims of THDL tools project with the sole purpose to assist the preservation of Tibetan cultural heritage and to make using a computer easier for Himalayan peoples and scholars.